KY-050 Ultrasonic distance sensor

 else:

-# The space is formatted to two places behind the comma
+# The spacing is formatted to two decimal places

 # Pause between the individual measurements

-# Clean up after the program has ended
+# Clean up after the program has been completed

 except KeyboardInterrupt: